BartleBytes/ucs-advisor/README.md

 # 🎓 UCD Advisor

 AI-assisted academic advising for the University of Colorado Denver.
-The service combines LangChain retrieval over a curated course catalog with OpenAI (or Ollama) models to propose schedules, highlight conflicts, and validate prerequisites.
+The service combines LangChain retrieval over a curated course catalog with OpenAI model to propose schedules, highlight conflicts, and validate prerequisites.
 It can be run locally, deployed as a FastAPI backend (Render), and surfaced through a Streamlit UI (Streamlit Cloud or Render).

 ---